Quantum Computers: The Next Big Threat to Your Digital Life?

 These are no longer hypothetical job roles.
 Governments are creating laws for preparedness, and businesses are hiring in advance.

-In 2022, the U.S. implemented the Quantum Computing Cybersecurity Preparedness Act, while Singapore’s Monetary Authority of Singapore (MAS) issued advisory MAS/TCRS/2024/01 on how financial institutions should prepare.
+In 2022, the U.S. implemented the Quantum Computing Cybersecurity Preparedness Act, while Singapore’s Monetary Authority (MAS) issued advisory MAS/TCRS/2024/01 on how financial institutions should prepare.

-A robust Career Support Programme today will include:
+A robust Career Support Programme in Singapore will include:

 The Mosca Theorem: You Must Do It Before It’s Too Late